 While this may be true, it’s not a bad thing, because that shelter dog will never really know its own history, either — especially not once it’s brought into a loving home with good Pack Leaders.
 Dogs don’t dwell on the past, and we shouldn't either, especially when it comes to dogs.

 There are shelters that offer a glimpse of the dog’s story, but that’s not necessarily a good thing because, again, humans like to dwell in the past.
 Whether the dog was abused by children, thrown out of a car, rescued from a dog-fighting ring, or whatever traumatic event she went through, it's past.
 Dogs live in the moment.

 A dog's past will only be a problem if you constantly dwell on what happened before the shelter.
 The dog forgot about it once it wasn’t happening anymore, and you can help the dog forget as well by not triggering anything that resembles that early trauma.

 Yes, they may, kennel cough being particularly common.
 However, most shelters nowadays will also provide you with a voucher for a subsidized or no-cost first vet visit, and the more devastating diseases have vaccines that are routinely provided by the shelter, like the DHPP (Distemper/Hepatitis/Parvovirus/Parainfluenza) shot, as well as a rabies vaccination.
-Shelters also make sure that dogs are free of fleas with treatments like Frontline, and free of worms with Heartgard or similar products, and they provide spaying and neutering as part of the adoption process.
+Shelters also make sure that dogs are free of fleas and worms, and they provide spaying and neutering as part of the adoption process.

 And…?
 Unless you’re a breeder or are looking for a professional show dog, mixed breed dogs are a much better choice.
 They are generally free of genetic or behavioral problems that are typical of some pure breeds, like hip dysplasia in German shepherds or incessant digging by terriers.